agg23/openfpga-NES/README.md

 There are several options provided for tweaking the displayed video:

 * `Hide Overscan` - Hides the top and bottom 8 pixels of the video, which would normally be masked by the CRT.
-Adjusts the aspect ratio to correspond with this modification
+Adjusts the aspect ratio to correspond with this modification.
+This option does nothing in PAL mode
 * `Edge Masking` - Masks the sides of the screen in black, depending on the chosen option.
 The auto setting automatically masks the left side when certain conditions are met.
+* `Square Pixels` - The internal resolution of the NES is a 8:7 pixel aspect ratio (wide pixels), which roughly corresponds to what users would see on 4:3 display aspect ratio CRTs.
+Some games are designed to be displayed at 8:7 PAR (the core's default), and others at 1:1 PAR (square pixels).
+The `Square Pixels` option is provided to switch to a 1:1 pixel aspect ratio.
 * `Extra Sprites` - Allows an extra 8 sprites to be displayed per line (up to 16 from the original 8).
 Will decrease flickering in some games

 ### Lightguns